Deadly shooting in Auckland hours before Women's World Cup

 - Published

-A shooting has left two people dead at a construction site in the central business district of Auckland, New Zealand, police say.
+A shooting has left two people dead in the centre of Auckland, New Zealand, hours before the city is due to open the Fifa Women's World Cup.

-At least four other people are thought to have been injured and the gunman is also dead after the incident which came at 07:22 (19:22 GMT).
+Six other people, including police officers, were injured and the gunman is also dead after the incident at 07:22 (19:22 GMT) on a construction site in the central business district.

-Mayor Wayne Brown said it was a "dreadful thing to happen" in his city.

-The shooting happened hours before the city is due to host the Fifa Women's World Cup opening match.
+PM Chris Hipkins said the attack was not being seen as an act of terrorism.

+Mr Hipkins thanked "the brave men and women of the New Zealand police who ran into the gunfire, straight into harm's way, in order to save the lives of others".

+"These kinds of situations move fast and the actions of those who risk their lives to save others are nothing short of heroic," he added.

-All Fifa personnel and football teams are safe and have been accounted for, the mayor said.
+According to Auckland Mayor Wayne Brown, all Fifa personnel and football teams are safe and have been accounted for.

 The opening match is to be held between New Zealand and Norway in the city's Eden Park.